davidkenneyart/atlas/docs/05-Interaction-Patterns.md

 The Connection initially has no label.

-The builder may choose to describe the relationship immediately or later.
+The builder may choose to describe the relationship immediately, later or never.

 ## Notes